Chapter 19. INFORMATION_SCHEMA Tables

 references.

-The value of ORDINAL_POSITION is the
+The value of ORDINAL_POSITION

 column's position within the constraint, not the column's